AbsaOSS/cobrix/README.md

 ## Group Filler dropping

-A FILLER is an anonymous field that is usually used for reserving space for new fields in a fixed record length data.
-Or it is used to remove a field from a copybook without affecting compatibility.
+A `FILLER` is an anonymous field typically used for reserving space for new fields in fixed-record-length data.
+Alternatively, it can be used to remove a field from a copybook without affecting compatibility.

 ```cobol
       05  COMPANY.